CropVLM: Learning to Zoom for Fine-Grained Vision-Language Perception: Experiments

 \paragraph{Datasets.} Fine-grained high-resolution image understanding is essential for tasks such as scene-text recognition and document understanding.
 These tasks often involve images with only a single and relatively small zone of interest per query.
 For these reasons, we selected the following training datasets: TextVQA \citep{singh2019towards} and ST-VQA \citep{biten2019scene} for scene-text understanding, DocVQA \citep{mathew2021docvqa} for document analysis, and InfographicsVQA \citep{mathew2022infographicvqa} for understanding graphs and infographics.
 This mixture results in a total of 124k image-question pairs.
 Since SmolVLM is not originally capable of generating valid bounding boxes in the format we described in Section \ref{sec:methods}, we randomly split the above training mixture into 2 equally-sized datasets, where one is used to create a synthetic seed bounding box dataset to finetune SmolVLM on, using an initial step of Supervised Fine-Tuning (SFT), and the other is used to do GRPO, after the aforementioned SFT step.
 To create the seed bounding box dataset we prompted the Qwen 2.5-VL 7B Instruct \citep{bai2025qwen2} model with the instruction "\textit{Outline the region in the image that would help answer the following question: \{QUESTION\} Output the coordinates in JSON format.}", to obtain a synthetic bounding box dataset.
 Our goal is to give the model the basic ability of generating bounding boxes in the intended format.
 Since the Qwen 2.5-VL model generates absolute coordinate bounding boxes, an extra normalization step is performed to comply with the previously designed format.
 Additionally, upon inspection of the generated bounding boxes, we observed that the ones with smaller relative areas tend to not include the correct area of interest within the image.
 To address this issue, we expand the generated bounding boxes according to their relative area percentiles, using the expansion factors reported in Table~\ref{tab:bbox-expansion}.

-The use of external bounding boxes for the SFT stage is ablated in Appendix \ref{appendix:ll-crop-sft}, given in the supplementary material, showing that \textbf{CropVLM} achieves similar performance even when initialized through a simpler procedure that does not involve an extra model.
+The use of external bounding boxes for the SFT stage is ablated in Appendix \ref{appendix:ll-crop-sft}, showing that \textbf{CropVLM} achieves similar performance even when initialized through a simpler procedure that does not involve an extra model.